 What do employees see when a conversation is started by a manager?

 Employees receive an email that will look similar to the image below.
 The email will state the manager's name along question and comment left by the employee and the manager's response.
 It will not be sent instantly, to further protect the employee's anonymity.

 The email will also contain a "Reply Anonymously" option should the employee wish to engage in the conversation.

-- Employees receive an email when the conversation is started by the manager.
+- Employees receive an email (with a randomly generated time delay) when the conversation is started by the manager.
 The email contains a link for the employee to click on to give a reply.